esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ## Solution

 We can apprach the problem in various ways.
-Below is one solution:
+Below is one solution with erosion, dilation and masking:

 ```python
 # Apply thresholding to remove soft tissues by first taking out the air then dilating and cleaning